The Iconic Kiwi Christmas cake, first made by Alison Holst around 30 years ago!

 6 large eggs

-50g Alison’s Pantry Blanched Almonds, to decorate (optional).
+50g Alison’s Pantry Roast Unsalted Almonds, to decorate (optional).

 The day before mixing the cake, put the dried fruit and undrained pineapple in a large fry pan.
 Cover pan, heat until liquid boils then simmer until all juice is absorbed.
 Leave overnight, or until cold.